 The Good Childhood Report 2020

-As well as presenting predominant trends in well-being, our reports seek to understand the experiences of children who have low well-being - what enhances and hinders children’s happiness.
-We have made every effort to reflect children’s own views in the reports, working with children to identify and focus on topics that they tell us are important, in addition to being guided by the available evidence.
+Our annual Good Childhood Report shows trends in children's well-being.
+Our research also seeks to understand the experiences of children who have low well-being - what enhances and hinders their happiness.
+We have made every effort to reflect children’s own views in the reports.
+We identify and focus on topics that children tell us are important.

 What is well-being?